Laboratory 8

 Sphere in Python

-• The number of intersections between the ray O + t \vec d and the sphere depends on the sign of
+• The intersection between the ray O + t \vec d and the sphere is determined by the discriminant

 \frac\Delta4 = \left(\vec O \cdot \vec d\right)^2 - \left\|\vec d\right\|^2\cdot \left(\left\|\vec O\right\|^2 - 1\right).